SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_advanced_config/SRM_alarm_monitoring.md

    > Depending on your configuration, either all active bookings in alarm state or all active bookings will be listed in a dynamic table.>
    >
    > - After a booking ends, the booking record will be kept for the period of time configured with the *Booking Retention Period* parameter in the Skyline Booking Monitoring element.
    > - Bookings that were not executed because DataMiner was not active will be kept in the table.
-IF they are canceled, they will be removed from the table after the configured booking retention period.
+If they are canceled, they will be removed from the table after the configured booking retention period.